sonyxperiadev/ave/workspace/docs/client_api.rst

 -----------------
 Generic file manipulation and AVE's golden cage model do not mix easily.
 The methods listed here are designed to satisfy specific needs that many test jobs do have and that do not break the model.
-To request new methods, please send an email to the AVE governance board or to SWD Tools SEMC.

     .. method:: get_checksum(path)